MortenDHansen/laravel-database-translations/README.md

 ## Caching
 Of course getting, and writing language keys whenever they appear is quite a heavy load of you have many of them.
 Therefore the package caches the keys.
 When cache is cold, the pages may be quite slow.
-You can use the artisan command `"dbtrans:cache-rebuild` to drop keys and rebuild from table.
+You can use the artisan command `dbtrans:cache-rebuild` to drop keys and rebuild from table.